mczgalor/masterDS/README.md

 # master Data Science
-Projects from the Data Science Master course 17-18.
-The memories and comments inside programs are in Spanish.
+Projects (assessment tasks) from the Data Science Master course 17-18.
+The task memories and comments inside programs are in Spanish.

 1) Subject: Distributed system I.

 Mapper and reducer program in python to read tweeter json file and, with a positive and negative word dictionary file, (AFINN-111.txt), explore the "happiness" of USA different states.
-All project with D. Córdoba Ruiz, using a MRjob program and a set of mapper and reducer programs.
+This project done with D. Córdoba Ruiz, using a MRjob program and a set of mapper and reducer programs.

 mapper= tweetsent_mapper.py